-The Helping Hands Thrift Shop, to be located in the heart of Ariel’s original neighborhood, will provide a home for hundreds of secondhand items thrown out every day in Ariel and provide a meaningful occupation for our Senior volunteers.
+The Helping Hands Boutique, to be located in the heart of Ariel’s original neighborhood, will provide a home for hundreds of secondhand items thrown out every day in Ariel and provide a meaningful occupation for our Senior volunteers.
 The Israeli version of a Goodwill, these items will be priced to meet the needs of Ariel’s residents who cannot afford to buy new.

 The Randolph A. Hearst Sheltered Workshop was established in the City of Ariel in 1993.
 Designed to service Ariel’s disabled and elderly populations, the Hearst Workshop continues to function as a critical community resource.